adoptium/infrastructure/ansible/README.md

 Additional information about `winrm` variables can be found [here](https://github.com/ansible/ansible/blob/devel/docs/docsite/rst/user_guide/windows_winrm.rst#inventory-options)

-You may encounter a python related error
+If running from a mac, you may encounter a python related error
 ```
 objc[39516]: +[__NSCFConstantString initialize] may have been in progress in another thread when fork() was called.
 objc[39516]: +[__NSCFConstantString initialize] may have been in progress in another thread when fork() was called.
 We cannot safely call it or ignore it in the fork() child process.
 Crashing instead.
 Set a breakpoint on objc_initializeAfterForkError to debug.